Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 ### CI Build pipeline

-If we have some CI build pipeline, it makes more sense to have one CI task for building of the static files, and another one for creating the debian package.
-Then we just pass the build artifacts from the first task to the other.
-This will allow use to use the right docker images for given task (eg `node:7` for building the static files, and `debian:8` for the packaging) and worry less about installing additional dependencies.
+If we have some CI build pipeline, it makes more sense to have one CI task for the build of the static files, and another one for the creation of the Debian package.
+Then we just pass the build artifacts from the build task to the package task.
+This will allow use to use the right Docker image for given task (e.g. `node:7` for the static files, and `debian:8` for the packaging) and worry less about installing additional dependencies.

 ### Example of GitLab CI file